List of Reno 911! characters: Sergeant Declan

-Sergeant Jack Declan (Season 6–Season 8; played by Ian Roberts) joined the show in Season 6.
-He is the new second in command after Lt.
-Dangle, to whom Declan is often seen sucking up; with the exception being in Season 6 when Department office assistant and barely fluent Cindy mistakenly promotes everyone on the squad to Captain, and Declan tells Dangle to "suck my dick."
+Sergeant Jack Declan (seasons 6–8; played by Ian Roberts) joined the show in season 6.
+He is the new second in command after Dangle, to whom Declan is often seen sucking up; with the exception when the barely fluent office assistant Cindy mistakenly promotes everyone to Captain, and Declan tells Dangle to "suck my dick."
 He is sometimes called "Cap'n Jack" by Dangle and other deputies.

 He appears confident of himself, when compared to most of the other deputies, but exhibits massive insecurities at other times, such as sobbing uncontrollably and talking to himself through a bathroom stall door, or exhibiting problems with anger management.
 On one occasion when confronting Cindy about some misplaced clothing he asked her to wash for him, it is alluded to that he may in fact cross-dress, as Junior received the clothing by accident and found extra extra large female undergarments with Jack's initials on them, mixed in with the other clothing.
 Despite his rage issues, he is still shown to be a very good cop.
 Declan also carries a bigger and more powerful weapon than the rest of his colleagues.
 While the other officers carry Beretta 92s, he carries a .44 Magnum revolver.

 Deputy Rizzo

-Deputy Frank Salvatore Rizzo (Season 6–Season 8; played by Joe Lo Truglio) joined the show in Season 6.
+Deputy Frank Salvatore Rizzo (seasons 6–8; played by Joe Lo Truglio) joined the show in season 6.
 He is from Ozone Park, Queens (where Lo Truglio himself was born), where he has been banned from for undisclosed "reasons that [he takes] full responsibility for".
-He has a long history in law enforcement, working in many cities across the country and is infatuated with Deputy Wiegel (on one occasion, they engaged in sexual activities in a trailer being pulled by an unsuspecting perpetrator and were left across the Mexican border).
-Deputy Junior has said that despite his history in law enforcement, Rizzo did not have a single recommendation, which Lt.
-Dangle considers "breaks even".
-Rizzo is also able to speak Japanese.
+He has a long history in law enforcement, working in many cities across the country and is infatuated with Wiegel (on one occasion, they engaged in sexual activities in a trailer being pulled by an unsuspecting perpetrator and were left across the Mexican border).
+Junior has said that despite his history in law enforcement, Rizzo did not have a single recommendation, which Dangle considers "breaks even".
+Rizzo is also fluent in Japanese.
 Rizzo has two children: Frank "Frankie" Salvatore Rizzo, Jr. and Isabella "Izzy" Salvatore Rizzo, and it is implied that he and his wife have divorced.

 Like the other deputies, Rizzo behaves unprofessionally on numerous occasions, also insinuating he has a cocaine habit.
 On one occasion, he solicited prostitutes to perform oral sex on him and Jones during a narcotics sting, half-jokingly suggesting the two split the drug money impounded in the bust.

 Guest characters

-Reno 911! features many other notable comedians, some of whom appear on the show multiple times.
+Reno 911! features many other notable comedians, some of whom appear on the show multiple times in different roles.
 In addition, the principal cast members frequently play recurring roles of criminals or otherwise dysfunctional characters (with pixelated or blurred faces).